Aask42/TwitchCounter/aws-setup.md

   - `--days-old N`: Delete instances older than N days (default: 7)
   - `--tag-name NAME`: Delete instances with this tag name (default: TwitchCounter)
   - `--region REGION`: Specify the AWS region (default: us-east-1 or value of AWS_REGION environment variable)
+  - `--delete-all-keys`: Delete all key pairs including the main TwitchCounterKey (by default, the main key is preserved)

 3. **Example usage**:
    ```bash